xelroth/VPNexus/README.md

 **And more!** 🤔

-* Easily install and configure your server with our intuitive menu-driven interface.
+* Easily install and configure your server with our intuitive menu-driven interface and install all the required tools for tunneling and more.
 * Get started quickly with our automated installation process.
 * Customize your server setup to fit your needs.